albertoRamon/Kylin/KylinWithDocker/README.md

   <img src=./Images/13.png />
 </p>

-The install by default started Hadoop Cluster and Kylin service, thus you only need connect to the web pages of them to check it.
+The install by default started Hadoop Cluster and Kylin service, thus you only need to connect to the web pages of them to check it.

 ### Open ports:
-Show map of ports of containers:
+Show map of containers ports:
 ```bash
 docker ps
 ```